National Council of the Judiciary (Poland): Establishment and composition

 The Constitution in force creates a formal framework for the full independence of the judiciary, which it makes a separate authority and which includes courts and tribunals (Art.
 10 and 173).
 The courts that deal with justice include the Supreme Court, common courts, administrative courts and military courts.
 The Polish tribunals are the Constitutional Tribunal and the State Tribunal.
 The Constitution also provides for full formal guarantees of judges’ independence, who are appointed by the President at the request of the National Council of the Judiciary.
 The Polish constitutional regulations regarding the third authority also refer to European standards in the field of the judiciary, including the relevant case law of the European Court of Human Rights.
 These regulations, as well as the practice of their application, did not constitute an obstacle to Poland’s accession to the European Union in 2004.
 The Polish judiciary should be generally assessed as meeting the requirements of the rule of law principle and international and European standards in this area.

 The National Council of the Judiciary has 25 members: a representative of the President of Poland, the Minister of Justice, six members of parliament elected by it to serve four-year terms, the First President of the Supreme Court of Poland, the First President of the Supreme Administrative Court of Poland, and 15 judges elected by the "self-governments" to four-year terms.

 The council was established in Articles 186 and 187 of the Constitution of Poland.
-As of 2017 Dariusz Zawistowski was chairman of the National Council of the Judiciary.
+As of 2022 Dagmara Pawełczyk-Woicka was chairman of the National Council of the Judiciary.